 When taking the bus, make sure to get out at one station after the other.
 We wanted to visit Pena palace first and the other places later, however, on the ride back the bus didn’t stop at the other sights anymore.
 Therefore, make sure to get off at every stop in order to visit everything as Pena Palace is the final stop.

 At the palace itself, it was also very crowded but still stunning.
 The place seems unreal and truly like a dream due to all of its colours.
 The view is also beautiful and despite it being crowded I would definitely go there again just to enjoy the view.

 After our stay in Lisbon, our next stop was Porto.
 We stayed there from August 24th to August 27th and I would have stayed even longer if I could, however, I think that for a “road trip” 3-4 days are perfect!

 Porto already has a completely different character than Lisbon.
 It’s a lot calmer and just all in all unique.

 We took the bus from Lisbon to Porto, which too us approximately 4 hours.

-We stayed at an Airbnb with a beautiful terrace a little outside the city centre.
+We stayed in an Airbnb with a beautiful terrace a little outside the city centre.
 The host was super nice and we had breakfast on our little terrace every morning!
-The exact same Airbnb sadly isn’t available anymore, however the host still got some other beautiful apartments you can find here!
+The exact same Airbnb sadly isn’t available anymore, however, the host still got some other beautiful apartments you can find here!

 In Porto, we mainly spent our days walking through the streets (as there is a lot to explore).
 Make sure to keep your eyes open for cute porcelain shops, markets and places to eat.